Discrete State-Action Abstraction via the Successor Representation: Background

-A common perspective is to think of options as funnels that take the agent from anywhere in the state space to some goal.
-For example, one can create options so that the termination set of one lies in the initiation set of another, thus allowing for option chaining~\citep{bagaria2019option}.
-In general, the quality of the options depends on the partition of the state space, such that each option takes the agent to a useful sub-goal.
-Our work can be viewed as a method for designing such a partition based on the successor representation.
+Intuitively, an option describes a local subproblem of navigating or funneling the agent between regions of the state space.
+A common approach is to create options so that the termination set of one lies in the initiation set of another, thus allowing for option chaining~\citep{bagaria2019option}.
+In general, the quality of the options depends on the partition of the state space, such that each option takes the agent to a useful sub-goal. \emph{Our work can be viewed as a method for designing such a partition based on the successor representation.}